Brandt-moreThan4/UT-Projects/Advanced_Machine_Learning/Subsurface_Salt_Interpretation/report/blog_report.md

 ## 5.3 Model at Work
 To visualize how the model does in predicting salt, we used 2 outputs and compared it with ‘true’ salt body interpreted by human interpreters (Fig. 13).
-It’s also with noting that since the original mask were created from a connected 3D volume, all human interpretations were performed with a context of nearby cells, which is not available for our model training, where all input images are small local images.
+It’s also worth noting that since the original masks were created from a connected 3D volume, all human interpretations were performed with a context of nearby cells, that is not available for our model training, where all input images are small local images with unknown surroundings beyond the image.

 As we can see, except for local disturbance that was ambiguous even for the human eye, i.e., bottom left corner for the upper image (Fig 13), most of the interpretations are impressively accurate.